Incorporation process

 Special limited partnership (Société en commandite spéciale or SCSp)

 An SCSp exists as from the date of execution of its limited partnership agreement.
-Extracts of the limited partnership agreement must be filed with the Luxembourg Register of Commerce and Companies within one month from its execution and published with the Luxembourg electronic gazette (Recueil Electronique des Sociétés et Associations).
+Extracts of the limited partnership agreement must be filed with the Luxembourg Register of Commerce and Companies within 1 month from its execution and published with the Luxembourg electronic gazette (Recueil Electronique des Sociétés et Associations).

 Malaysia